ettoremessina/fitting-with-mlp-using-tensorflow/parametric-curve-in-space-fitting/README.md

                         --predictionout PREDICTION_DATA_FILENAME

-pmc3t_predict.py makes prediction of couples of coordinates of a parametric curve in space modeled with a pretrained multilayer perceptron with two output neurons
+pmc3t_predict.py makes prediction of couples of coordinates of a parametric curve in space modeled with a pretrained multilayer perceptron with three output neurons

 optional arguments:
   -h, --help            show this help message and exit